"Elevated Messy" (w/ Rachel Sennott)

 Go to mattroogersofficial.com or head to my Instagram at MattRogersThough and hit the link in my bio.

-of impact
+impact

-this pitch this
+this

-this right here we're proud of this girl and we've known her when so basically we were discussing before the episode began a moment kind of in history yes if you would go back with us so i guess like 2018 2019 i think 2018 2019 around there it was the bell house i don't think so honey and this was a time when we would like corral like 50 people together bow and i would sit on stage we would do i Don't Think So Honey live.
+this right here we're proud of this girl and we've known her when so basically we were discussing before the episode began a moment kind of in history yes if you would go back with us to i guess like 2018 2019 i think 2018 2019 around there it was the bell house i don't think so honey and this was a time when we would like corral like 50 people together.

 Five people would come up.
-They would do I Don't Think So Honey after I don't think so honey, they'd filter it out.
+They would do I Don't Think So Honey after I don't think So Honey, they'd filter it out.

 Now we would call it